 Chime and Varo often top our list of the best online banks, but they’re not without fault.
 Chime and Varo don’t have investing options, CDs or physical branches, and they also lack variety in terms of checking and savings account options.

-• SoFi®.
-A top competitor to Chime and Varo, SoFi is an FDIC-insured online bank with its hybrid checking and savings account with no fees.
-SoFi also has an investing platform, unlike Varo or Chime, and it has personal loans, student financing, interest-bearing checking, up to 4.00% APY on savings if you meet activity requirements and much more.
+SoFi®.
+A top competitor to Chime and Varo, SoFi is an FDIC-insured online bank with its hybrid checking and savings account with no monthly fees.
+SoFi also has an investing platform, unlike Varo or Chime, and it has personal loans, student financing and interest-bearing checking.
+Plus members or those who meet deposit requirements can also earn up to 3.30% APY on savings.

 Bethany's expertise